hackclub/hackclub/workshops/memory_game/README.md

 }
 ```

-Else, if the two cards match you get +1 to your score.
+Else, if the two cards match, you get +1 to your score.
 These cards then disappear(i.e., a blank card is displayed).
-We add the matched cards to `cardsMatched` array we created before using `push()` method.
-The length of `cardsMatched` array is your score.
+We add the matched cards to the `cardsMatched` array we created before using the `push()` method.
+The length of the `cardsMatched` array is your score.

 ```js
 else if (cardsClicked[0] === cardsClicked[1]) {